paiz3/CS-466-PrairieLearn/README.md

 ### Implementing it Online

-Copy the following files to your PrairieLearn course and put them under the same folder.
-The `pl-dp-table` element and the autograder code are the core to this project.
+Copy the following folders/files to your PrairieLearn course and put them under corresponding path.
+The `pl-dp-table` element and the autograder code are the core of this project.
 You may want to include the examples to see the interface before using it.

 #### Element